 Since 1977, the National Journalism Center has trained aspiring journalists in the values of responsible, balanced, and accurate reporting.
 Weekly seminars and on-the-job experience provide participants with the tools to become leaders in combating bias in the mainstream media.

-Seminars include talks with prominent journalists and public policy experts, writing exercises, training in investigative reporting, reading assignments, and current events and policy discussions.
+Seminars include talks with prominent journalists and public policy experts, writing exercises, training in investigative reporting, audio and video training, and current events and policy discussions.